Skip to content

 Ticket rules and border requirements

 Always verify baggage rules, fare class restrictions, passport validity, and visa conditions yourself.
 An AI draft can point you in the right direction, but it should not be the final authority on entry compliance.
+The cost of getting this wrong is not just inconvenience; it can mean denied boarding, a useless ticket, or a route that collapses before the trip begins.

 Neighbourhood quality

 A tool may suggest "stay in central Lisbon" or "book near the station in Bangkok," but local context matters.
 Noise, uphill terrain, night safety, or transport quality can vary block by block.
+The same hotel district can feel practical for one traveller and exhausting for another, which is why street-level judgement still matters even when the itinerary looks efficient on paper.

 Source freshness

 If a recommendation is based on stale pricing or outdated route logic, the itinerary can still look polished while being wrong.
 Treat confident language with caution.
+When prices, schedules, or closures are moving quickly, even a well-written summary can already be several update cycles behind.

 How to Use AI Without Over-Trusting It